|

 Jaco Pastorius.
 When I first heard Willie’s solo on “Everything Is

-Everything,” from Donny Hathaway Live,
+Everything,” from Donny Hathaway Live, I was blown away; that’s like

-I was blown away; that’s like the greatest bass solo ever!
-I got to meet
+the greatest bass solo ever!
+I got to meet Willie in

 L.A.

-and he would come and hang
+and he would come and hang at

-at my house and play this Guild acoustic bass guitar I had.
+my house and play this Guild acoustic bass guitar I had.
 I lost contact

 with him; later, when I started recording in